wtraylor/modular_megafauna_model/docs/objectorientation.md

 ## Design Patterns

 ### Singleton {#sec_singleton}
+\todo Is the Singleton design pattern still used anywhere?

 A class is called *singleton* if it permits only one global instantiation in the program.
 This object-oriented approach has advantages over global variables